abracadaniel22/whodis/README.md

 ## Features

 - Visual aid to build a /who command.
+- Remembers the last command
+- Auto completes the zone
+- One button to find players around my level
 - Supports custom races.
 Will attempt to automatically add the player's race if it's custom.
 Otherwise, a custom race can be added with `/whodis addrace <faction> <name>`.

 ## How to use